How to Validate a Problem Lineage

 How to Validate a Problem Lineage Hierarchy

-2. Ask How could/can [thing] [potential state]? on all ancestor problems and ensure all descendent problems are plausible answers.
+2. Ask How could/can [thing] [potential state]? on all ancestor problems and ensure all descendant problems are plausible answers.
 If this is not the case, continue to traverse the Problem Lineage or remove unrelated problems from the lineage.

 How to Validate a Problem Lineage's Desires